datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ### Saving matplotlib figures

-Once satisfied with the resulting plot, you can save the plot with the `.savefig(*args)` command from matplotlib:
+Once satisfied with the resulting plot, you can save the plot with the `.savefig(*args)` method from matplotlib:

 ~~~
 fig.savefig("my_plot_name.png")